-Yes, resin surfacing is hard enough to withstand the jetwash, so it is a suitable way to clean your resin driveway.
+Yes, this surfacing is hard enough to withstand jet-wash, so it is a suitable way to clean your driveway.

 Resin is slightly more expensive than tarmac due to its pristine finish and its durability.
-Resin can stand harsher weather conditions and isn’t as prone to getting cracks.
+It can stand harsher weather conditions and isn’t as prone to getting cracks.

 Yes, tarmac and concrete are considered the most suitable bases for resin driveways